What basis does the HO-3 policy cover personal property?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

-The HO-3 policy, which is one of the most common homeowners insurance policies, covers personal property on a named perils basis.
-This means that the policy specifically lists the perils that are covered.
-If a peril is not included in the list, any damage to personal property caused by that peril would not be covered.
+The correct response highlights that the HO-3 policy covers personal property on a named perils basis.
+This means that the policy explicitly lists the specific risks or perils that are covered.
+If a peril is not listed in the policy, then coverage does not apply to damage or loss caused by that peril.
+Named perils policies are typically more restrictive than all perils policies, which cover any risk except those specifically excluded.

 Subscribe